katietieu/Wilson/README.md

 Whether you want to chat, vent to someone, or just hang out, Wilson is here for you!
 - Squeeze his right hand for a statement (joke, compliment, fun fact)
-- Squeeze his left hand for a reply ("Yes", "No", "Are you sure?")
+- Squeeze his left hand for a reply ("Yes", "No", "What do you think?")
 - Squeeze his left ear to have him play a song based on your heart rate
   - Under 100 bpm (relaxed state): plays a 'chill' song
   - Under 120 bpm (excited state): plays a 'hype' song